Measure Twice, Cut Once: A Semantic-Oriented Approach to Video Temporal Localization with Video LLMs: Method

 \subsection{Structural Token Generation}

-While watching a video, we naturally segment its narrative into distinct events, which facilitates efficient retrieval of the content we care about \cite{zacks2007event, zacks2001event, kurby2008segmentation, wolfe2017five, maunsell2006feature}.
-This holistic structural understanding, especially when transition segments that carry only background information are explicitly modeled, has been crucial for specialist action localization methods \cite{lee2020background, nguyen2019weakly, yu2019temporal, liu2023revisiting}.
-However, these approaches often represent all transition segments with a single prototype due to limited model capacity, thereby overlooking their temporal dynamics and the subtle semantic differences from the key events.
-Although video LLMs have demonstrated excellent temporal structure understanding for general video tasks \cite{song2024moviechat, wang2024longllava, zhang2024long, xue2024longvila}, current video LLM-based temporal localization methods still fail to fully exploit this capability.
+Although video LLMs have demonstrated excellent temporal structure understanding for video question answering through causal reasoning and for video captioning by describing narrative flow \citep{song2024moviechat, wang2024longllava, zhang2024long, xue2024longvila}, this capability has not yet been explicitly leveraged for temporal localization.
+To fill this gap, we propose a novel structural token generation task for training the video LLM to materialize its temporal structure understanding into a temporally ordered sequence of video segments to facilitate temporal localization.

+Given a $T$-frame video as input\footnote{By default, we sample frames from videos at 1 fps unless specified otherwise.}, a visual encoder \citep{fang2023eva} and a resampler \citep{liu2024bench} from the video LLM extract from the video a set of frame feature maps $\{\mF_t\}_{t=1}^{T}$, where $\mF_t \in \Rbb^{P \times C}$ has $P$ token embedding vectors, each of dimension $C$.
+An LLM decoder then takes $\{\mF_t\}_{t=1}^{T}$ and the tokenized user query $\{\vq_l\}_{l=1}^{L}$ as inputs.
+The structural token generation task requires the video LLM to distinguish between event segments and background transition segments in the input video based on the user query.
+The segments are then represented in the LLM's autoregressively generated output as either \emph{event tokens} \texttt{<ent>} or \emph{transition tokens} \texttt{<tst>}, collectively called \emph{structural tokens}, which are newly added to the LLM vocabulary before fine-tuning.

-To induce the holistic structural understanding from video LLMs for temporal localization tasks, we propose to fine-tune them on the structural token generation task, which enables them to distinguish between event and transition segments, represented by their corresponding structural tokens \texttt{<ent>} and \texttt{<tst>}, which are newly introduced into the LLM vocabulary.
-Specifically, during training, given a $T$-frame video together with a set of $M$ ground-truth queried event segments depicted by their boundary timestamps $\{(t_{i}^{s}, t_{i}^{e})\}^{M}_{i=1}$, we can augment them with their neighboring transition segments to form an augmented set of segments $\{(t_{i}^{s}, t_{i}^{e})\}^{M'}_{i=1}$, where $M'$ is the total number of both the event and the transition segments.
-It holds that $t_{1}^{s}=1$, $t^{e}_{M'}=T$ and $t^{e}_{i}+1=t^{s}_{i+1}$, such that the segments cover the entire video.
-Let $\cI_{\text{ent}}$ be a set of indices of the queried event segments; the sequence of structural tokens can be defined as $\xst=\{\text{ST}(i)\}_{i=1}^{M'}$ with
+The preparation of supervised fine-tuning data for the structural token generation task builds on ground-truth event boundary timestamps from general temporal localization data.
+Given a $T$-frame video with a set of $M$ ground-truth event boundary timestamps $\{(t_{i}^{s}, t_{i}^{e})\}^{M}_{i=1}$, we augment them with neighboring transition segments to form an augmented set of segments $\{(t_{i}^{s}, t_{i}^{e})\}^{M+K}_{i=1}$, where $K$ is the total number of transition segments.
+Let $\sI_{\text{ent}}$ be the set of indices of the queried event segments; the sequence of structural tokens can be defined as $\{\text{ST}(i)\}_{i=1}^{M+K}$ with